 Example Sentences

-- The plane shook violently due to turbulence during the flight.
+- The plane shook and the seatbelt sign lit up due to turbulence during the flight to Chicago.

-- There was political turbulence throughout the country after the election results.
+- There was political turbulence throughout the country after the election results and renewed protests.

-- The ocean’s turbulence made it dangerous for small boats to sail.
+- The ocean’s turbulence made it unsafe for small boats to sail near the coast.

 Turbulence Synonyms